czlee/debatekeeper/README.md

 Licence
 -------
-This app (and all source code, with exceptions noted below) is licensed under the GNU General Public License version 3.
+This app (and all source code, with exceptions noted below) is licensed under the GNU General Public Licence version 3.
 You can find a copy of this licence in the "license.txt" file, or go to http://www.gnu.org/licenses/gpl-3.0.html.

 This app makes use of Mike Novak's
 [NumberPicker for Android](https://github.com/mrn/numberpicker) library.
-The NumberPicker library is licensed under the Apache 2.0 License (not the GPLv3).
+The NumberPicker library is licensed under the Apache 2.0 Licence (not the GPLv3).
+A handful of related files that I've written, but put in the main repository, are also licensed under the Apache 2.0 Licence; those exceptions are noted in the files in question.

 The other exclusion in this repository is the bell sound.
 I bought the bell sound from [SFXsource](http://www.sfxsource.com/), so I can't make it freely